Introduction: How to Use a Drill

 Prior to selecting a drill bit, it is very important to determine the size and depth of the hole you are drilling.
 When doing work with screws, pilot holes are very important to prevent the wood from splitting.
 The diameter of the drill bit for the pilot hole should be the same as the diameter of your screw without the threads.

-Twist drill bits are the most frequently used and are generally used for cutting smaller, more standard holes into wood or metal.
+Twist drill bits (second from the right) are the most frequently used and are generally used for cutting smaller, more standard holes into the material, including wood and metal.
 When you are planning on drilling a large hole with a twist drill bit, make sure to start with a smaller drill bit and widen the hole in stages; starting with a large bit can create a sloppy hole, make the bit more easily walk, and it might take very long to get through the material.
 This is important to consider once you start using drill bits greater than or equal to a quarter inch.

-Spade bits can more easily bore large holes into wood than a twist drill bit, and the holes can either go through the material partially or completely.
+Spade bits (second from left) can more easily bore large holes into wood than a twist drill bit, and the holes can either go through the material partially or completely.

 Loosen the chuck (the black circular section on the front of the drill) by twisting it counterclockwise to widen the diameter of the jaws that clamp onto the drill bit.